pranshul-kaushik/Case-Study-Credit-Card/README.md

 <h2>Objective </h2>
 The bank conducted survey of 5000 customers andcollected data.
 Objective is to understand what's driving the total spend(Primary Credit Card + Secondary Credit Card) of the customer.
 Given the factors, predict credit limit for the new applicants.

-In statistics, linear regression is a linear approach to modeling the relationship between a scalar response or dependent variable and one or more explanatory variables or independent variables.
-In our case the  dependent variables are "cardspent" and "card2spent".

 (**ASSUMPTIONS**)
 - No Multicollinearity